ManicMarik/Starfinder/Starfinder House Rules.md

 			Pulse caster pistol (Rt lower arm)
 			long sword (Lt lower arm)

+### Using Unarmed combat for attacks of Opportunity
 Any PC with the feat of Improved Unarmed Combat and has a free hand can treat their front and side squares as threatened and make attacks of opportunity even if they are using a one handed small arm.

 ### Mechanic Drones